 58% of US internet traffic comes from mobile so it’s only natural to make your website mobile-optimized.
 This means not only ensuring your web designer is aware of mobile web design best practices, like:

 - Making your phone number “click-able”; no one will be sitting around trying to input it manually

 If you want to know more about mobile design best practices, check out Google’s guideline here, but first make sure your phone number is clickable.
-We don’t even know where to begin on how many plumbing leads you’ve lost because they were looking for a plumber on mobile (especially in an emergency!
-No one will run to their desktop when a pipe just burst.) and there’s no obvious way to navigate the website or contact you.
+We don’t even know where to begin on how many plumbing leads you might have lost (and the revenue that could’ve come with them!) because they were looking for a plumber on mobile and there’s no obvious way to navigate the website or contact you.

 This is probably where you’re losing the bulk of your plumbing leads.
 We’ve mentioned how important it is to make your phone number clickable and that still applies, but what if your plumbing leads hate calling, like pretty much anyone under 40 according to this survey?
 Or if they want to book a plumbing technician to come and take a look at their home but they can’t speak on the phone right then and there?

 Sure, they could remember to do it when they get home, or are otherwise unoccupied, but what are the odds of them retracing the field service customer journey and ending on your website again?
 Would they even want to, knowing what they know now?
 Not if you made a bad first impression.